 When using the social Medias like Facebook, twitter and whatsapp, you might find some funny links that claims to pay you for completing certain tasks.
 Even though it’s just few pays, there are a lot of scam site that doesn’t pay.
 The aim of these sites is to either steal your personal data or get traffic to their site.

-With these five unbeatable ways to check if a site is a scam [scam site checker], you will be about to know the kind of site you should be visiting every day.
+With these five unbeatable ways to check if a site is a scam [scam site checker], you will be about to know the kind of site you should be visiting every day and always use fake website checker to know the legitimacy of a website.
 Always ask, is this website legit?

 HOW TO KNOW IF A WEBSITE IS LEGIT; SCAM SITE CHECKER